mbentley/docker-in-docker/scripts/README.md

 ### HRM Example Usage

 Create a service and test it.
 You can also add a hosts file entry so you can bring up the site in a browser.
-For HTTPS, you will still need to specify the port for now (8443).

 Create a basic service:
 ```